Pixel Streaming Audio Capture

 - Ensure the Runtime Audio Importer plugin is already installed in your project

-- Download the Pixel Streaming Audio Capture plugin extension from Google Drive
+- Pixel Streaming 2: Download from Google Drive

 - Extract the folder from the downloaded archive into the

-- This extension is provided as source code and requires a C++ project to use
+- These extensions are provided as source code and require a C++ project to use

-- Supported Unreal Engine versions: UE 5.2 and later
+- Pixel Streaming extension: Supported in UE 5.2 and later

 - For more information on how to build plugins manually, see the Building Plugins tutorial